Tufts in Madrid

 Madrid (UAM) and in Alcalá de Henares (UAH), is designed

-as a one-year program of academic study.
+as a semester- or year-long program of academic study.
 Students are

 strongly urged to stay for the full academic year, but